 I wanted to post this weekend, as usual, but the wifi hotels still does not pass the test of resistance, so I decided to wait to return to my Barcelona to post.

-In addition to what touches do in London when you go with teenagers, I booked the last day to visit something I did not know from my previous visits: A Saatchi Gallery.
+In addition to what touches do in London when you go with teenagers, I booked the last day to visit something I did not know from my previous visits: The Saatchi Gallery.

 Saatchi Gallery.
 A compelling reason for a lightning visit to London

 The space is impressive.
-Now (summer 2017) Actually Saatchi Gallery is in Chelsea, en King’s Road.
+Now (summer 2017) This is Saatchi Gallery is in Chelsea, en King’s Road.
 Upon entering the enclosure, one huge garden lawn precedes the two columns that give entrance to the enclosure.

 I like talking about creativity, I believe that art should from there, rather than innovation.
 While I recognize that there are good examples of innovation made art, especially reinterpretations have done some work Warhol.